 How can I be updated about the NRO activities?

-The total membership of the RIRs as at October 2012 is 19608.
+The total membership of the RIRs (including NIRs) as of 28 February 2017 is 41,777.
 This is made up as follows: